 This experience made it clear to me, that this was the role I wanted to work in so studied to become a BACP registered counsellor.
-Since then, I have worked as a counsellor in an education setting, in a drug and alcohol addiction recovery setting, and with sufferers of long-term health conditions.
+Since then, I have worked as a counsellor in an education settings, in a drug and alcohol addiction recovery settings, and with sufferers of long-term health conditions.
 Throughout all these roles I have worked with clients suffering from anxiety and depression.

 I believe that the more skills I have in my theoretical toolbox the better.
-To this end, I have completed an advanced qualification in online counselling and continue to gain more skills by studying a Master’s degree in Cognitive Behavioral Psychotherapy (CBT) with the hopes that this will help me be able to better help my clients.
+To this end, I am undertaking a Master’s degree in Cognitive Behavioural Psychotherapy (CBT) and am able to delver this approach to clients.

 Although counselling isn’t a protected title I chose to be a member of the ethical body the British Association of Counselling and Psychotherapy (BACP).
 I am accountable to them in my practice, and they assure that I maintain the competencies required to practice as a registered counsellor.

 Online Counselling Training